-All admitted freshmen with a SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
-A reading placement test score below 251 in NEXT generation will require a student to enroll in and complete REED 102 .
-Unless exempt, all transfer students with fewer than 30 credits are required to take the reading placement test.
+All admitted freshmen with an SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
+A reading placement test score below 252 (i.e 251 and below) in NEXT generation will require a student to enroll in and complete REED 102 .
+Unless exempt, all transfer students with fewer than 30 units are required to take the reading placement test.

 Placement Testing for Entering Students

 All entering freshmen, as well as transferring students, are required to demonstrate competence in basic skills of reading and mathematics.
-Foreign language placement testing is required for placement into some French, German or Spanish classes.
+Foreign language placement testing is also required for placement into certain language courses.

-Mathematics: TU requires all entering freshmen and most transfer students to take the online ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to ensure the best chance of success in an appropriate mathematics course.
+TU requires all entering freshmen and most transfer students to take the online ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to ensure the best chance of success in an appropriate mathematics course with the following exceptions: